nahanil/node-namesilo/.namesilo/README.md

 Wrappers for all NameSilo API calls.

-Some methods have been 'fluffed out' to be more idiomatic in JS land, some are simply generated wrappers around an POST request.
+Some methods have been 'fluffed out' to be more idiomatic in JS land, some are simply generated wrappers around a POST request.

 ### TODO
 - [x] Simplify calling of endpoints with single argument